Mat191126/stajnia-pod-wislanym-walem/README.md

 # Stajnia pod wiślanym wałem

-Project for my friend's horse riding company
+It's a project for my friend's horse riding company.
+The site is not ready yet due to the need to fill it with the right content and in the future replace the current version of the site.

-# Test version of page is available at
+Test version of page is available at:
 [https://stajnia-pod-wislanym-walem.onrender.com/](https://stajnia-pod-wislanym-walem.onrender.com/)

 # Brief summary